Neuroendocrine & Carcinoid Tumors

 - Sweating, nausea

-Sometimes NETs go un-diagnosed for many years before they’re found.
+Sometimes NETs go undiagnosed for many years before they are found.
 The following tests are used to make a clear diagnosis:

-- Blood/urine tests – to check for abnormal levels of hormones, tumor markers, or genetic traits.
+- Blood/urine tests: Blood and urine tests are conducted to check for abnormal levels of hormones, tumor markers, or genetic traits based on a detailed medical history and physical examination.

-- Imaging Tests – to look for tumors and measure their size.
+- Imaging tests: Imaging tests are performed to look for tumors and measure their size.
 Some are used to monitor how well treatment works.

 - Computed tomography (CT or CAT) scan with dye